Stop smoke and mirrors on assisted dying Bill, key supporter urges opponents

 Peers have been scrutinising the Terminally Ill Adults (End of Life) Bill, which was voted through by MPs in the Commons in June.

-Members of the Lords have tabled more than 1,000 amendments – a record number for a private member’s Bill.
+Members of the Lords have tabled more than 1,000 amendments, which is a record number for a private member’s bill.

 The Bill would only become law if the House of Commons and the Lords agree on its final drafting, with approval needed before spring when the current session of Parliament ends.